Knowing how to repair a garden hose duct tape is very important. Oh, so you don’t know? Well, let me break it down for you.

 Finally, when you are sure that the hose is perfectly ready, cut the duct tape and put it in the place which needs a repair.

 Tip: Keep in mind to cut a little extra.
-The reason behind is to give it an extra 2 3 twists around the garden hose.
+The reason behind this is to give it an extra 2 3 twists around the garden hose.
 Consequently, it will get a firm grip.

-It goes without saying that a duct tape is NOT a permanent way to stop a garden hose from leaking further.
+It goes without saying that duct tape is NOT a permanent way to stop a garden hose from leaking further.